awslabs/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Build_AWS_Health_Aware_Operation_Change_Process/1_deploy_ssm_application_environment.md

 #### 1.3.3 Subscribe to the SNS Topic

 When you created the CloudFormation stack in the previous step, it's provisioned a SNS Topic **ssms-change-process-interruption-notification-sns-topic** to be used in this lab.
-To be able to receive notifications properly, you'd need to subscribe to the Topic.
+To be able to receive notifications properly, you need to subscribe to the SNS Topic.

 To complete the email subscription to the SNS Topic, you can take either one of the following approaches: